scitokens/scitokens/README.rst

 ability to create sample tokens with customized payload:

 ::

+    >>> payload = {"stuff": "blah", "message": "Hello"}
     >>> token = scitokens.utils.demo.token(payload)

-where ``payload`` is a dictionary specifying the claims to be included in the token.
-The generator then produces an encoded and signed token based on the specified payload.
+The generator then produces a serialized token based on the specified payload.
+Additionally, users can also retrieve a parsed token by calling the method `scitokens.utils.demo.parsed_token(payload)`, which returns a SciToken object corresponding to the specified payload.

 Configuration
 -------------